UPDATED AS OF JUNE 25, 2020

-The Wallis has made the difficult but important decision to cancel or postpone all performances through May 31, 2020.
-If you are a current ticket holder for any events between now and May 31, 2020, our Ticket Services office will be reaching out to you directly to discuss options available to you for your already-purchased tickets.
+The Wallis has made the difficult but necessary decision to cancel or postpone all in-person performances through July 31, 2020.
+If you are a current ticket holder for any cancelled events, our Ticket Services office will be reaching out to you directly to discuss options available to you for your purchased tickets.

 The Wallis along with the City of Beverly Hills are working to ensure the continued health and safety of our community and has provided some tips for practicing good hygiene and staying healthy such as:

--Keep touchpoints clean – these are places that many people touch; such as door handles, counters, phones, keyboards, remote controls, etc.
+-Keep frequent touchpoints clean, such as door handles, counters, phones, keyboards, remote controls, etc.

--Wash your hands – wash many times during the day, for at least 20 seconds.
+-Wash your hands many times during the day, for at least 20 seconds.
 If you can’t wash your hands, use hand sanitizer.

 -Maintain good personal hygiene and avoid touching your face.

 -Avoid contact with people who are sick or if you feel sick stay home.
-Also, consider reducing unnecessary close contact with others by avoiding handshakes or hugs.
+Keep a 6 foot distance between yourself and others

 Additionally, The Wallis and the City of Beverly Hills have provided some Frequently Asked Questions (FAQs) below: